By Jonathan Ashley, co-founder of etiCloud. (Updated 4 April 2025)

 - Diarise regular security reviews and tests and stick to them.
 It only takes one late patch or software update to potentially allow an attacker to enter your system.

-- Invest in regular cyber security training, as employees are usually the number one point of vulnerability.
+- Invest in regular cyber security training – starting with their induction training – as employees are usually the number one point of vulnerability.
 Familiarise them with your firm’s security protocols and data protection policies.

 - Include that training in the induction process for every new employee.